anujamishra22/Signature-detection-model/README.md

 # Signature Detection Model
 This project aims to detect signatures in images using YOLOv5.
 It involves the following steps:
 1. Data Annotation
-First, annotate your images using a tool like LabelImg.
+First, annotate images using a tool like LabelImg.
 This will create XML files containing bounding box coordinates for each signature in the images.

 2. Data Augmentation
 Enhance the model's robustness by augmenting the dataset using transformations like rotation, flipping, and scaling.
 This can be done using libraries like albumentations.